-- Taxi: Getting around by taxi in Lisbon is a convenient way to get around.
+Getting around by taxi during your 2 days in Lisbon is a convenient way to get around.
 Taxis in Lisbon aren’t too expensive (make sure they use the taximeter).
 There are also apps like Uber and Taxify you can use in Lisbon.

 Day Trips from Lisbon

 There are many exciting day trips from Lisbon you can do, but 2 Days in Lisbon won’t be enough.
 So if you have more time, definitely stay longer and go explore outer Lisbon.

 Go to the Lisbon beaches, make your way to Cascais and/or go on a Sintra day trip!